How to Save Money on Your Trip to Vanuatu

 3.Exchange Currency Before Arrival or at Port Vila's Banks

-The local currency is the vatu, which can be exchanged at banks and currency exchange bureaus, so shop around at home for the best exchange rates before heading to Vanuatu.
-If you don't have the time, then exchange at the currency exchange bureaus at Port Vila Airport.
+The local currency is the Vatu, which can be exchanged at banks and currency exchange bureaus, so shop around at home for the best exchange rates before heading to Vanuatu.
+If you don't have the time, then exchange at the currency exchange bureaus at Port Vila Airport or in Port Vila town.

 Where is the best place to exchange currency in Port Vila?
-Vanuatu's major banks, National Bank of Vanuatu, BSP, ANZ and BRED Bank, tend to have better exchange rates for swapping foreign currency for vatu.
-There are Western Union branches across Port Vila but they don't have the best rates.
-The best we found was at Port Vila Airport where you have currency exchange bureaus to choose from.
+Vanuatu's major banks, National Bank of Vanuatu, BSP, ANZ and BRED Bank, tend to have better exchange rates for swapping foreign currency for Vatu.
+There are No1 Currency and Goodies Forex branches across Port Vila, including the airport, but they don't have the best rates.

 For more on currency exchange, take a look at our tips in The Best Place to Exchange Currency in Vanuatu LINK#TT018.